 PAN can be difficult to diagnose because findings can be nonspecific.
 The diagnosis should be considered in patients with various combinations of symptoms, such as unexplained fever, arthralgia, subcutaneous nodules, skin ulcers, pain in the abdomen or extremities, new footdrop or wristdrop, or rapidly developing hypertension.
 The diagnosis is further clarified when clinical findings are combined with certain laboratory results and other causes are excluded.

-Diagnosis of PAN is confirmed by biopsy showing necrotizing arteritis or by arteriography showing the typical aneurysms in medium-sized arteries.
+Diagnosis of polyarteritis nodosa is confirmed by biopsy showing necrotizing arteritis or by arteriography showing the typical aneurysms in medium-sized arteries.
 Magnetic resonance angiography may show microaneurysms, but some abnormalities may be too small for it to detect.
 Thus, magnetic resonance angiography is not the test used primarily for diagnosis.

 If clinical findings are absent or minimal, electromyography and nerve conduction studies may help select the site of muscle or nerve biopsy.
 If skin lesions are present, surgical skin biopsies that include deeper dermis and subcutaneous fat should be done.
 (Punch biopsies of the skin that sample the epidermis and superficial dermis miss the lesions of PAN.)
 Even though microscopic lesions in the testes are common, testicular biopsy should not be done if testicular symptoms are absent and if other possible sites are accessible because the yield is low.
 Also, men may be reluctant to have testicular biopsy.

 Laboratory tests are nonspecific.
-Leukocytosis up to 20,000 to 40,000/μL, proteinuria, and microscopic hematuria are the most common abnormalities.
-Patients may have thrombocytosis, markedly elevated ESR, anemia caused by blood loss or renal failure, hypoalbuminemia, and elevated serum immunoglobulins.
-AST and ALT are often mildly elevated.
+Leukocytosis up to 20,000 to 40,000/microL (20 to 40 × 109/L), proteinuria, and microscopic hematuria are the most common abnormalities.
+Patients may have thrombocytosis, markedly elevated erythrocyte sedimentation rate, anemia caused by blood loss or renal failure, hypoalbuminemia, and elevated serum immunoglobulins.
+Aspartate aminotransferase and alanine aminotransferase are often mildly elevated.
 Testing for hepatitis B and C should be done.
+Because glomerulonephritis is not a feature of PAN, red blood cell casts are not evident on urinalysis.

-Other testing (eg, antineutrophil cytoplasmic antibodies [ANCA], rheumatoid factor, anticyclic citrullinated peptide antibody [anti-CCP], antinuclear antibodies [ANA], C3 and C4 complement levels, cryoglobulin levels, nuclear antigens and antibodies to extractable nuclear antigens such as anti-Smith, anti-Ro/SSA, anti-La/SSB, and anti-RNP) may suggest other diagnoses, such as RA, SLE, or Sjögren syndrome.
+Other testing (eg, antineutrophil cytoplasmic antibodies [ANCA], rheumatoid factor, anticyclic citrullinated peptide [anti-CCP] antibody, antinuclear antibodies [ANA], C3 and C4 complement levels, cryoglobulin levels, nuclear antigens and antibodies to extractable nuclear antigens such as anti-Smith, anti-Ro/SSA, anti-La/SSB, and anti-RNP) may suggest other diagnoses, such as rheumatoid arthritis, systemic lupus erythematosus, or Sjögren syndrome.

-Without treatment, 5-yr survival is < 15%.
-With treatment, 5-yr survival is > 80% but may be lower for patients with hepatitis B. Prognosis is better if disease remission is achieved within 18 mo after diagnosis.
+Without treatment, 5-year survival is < 15%.
+With treatment, 5-year survival is > 80% but may be lower for patients with hepatitis B. Prognosis is better if disease remission is achieved within 18 months after diagnosis.
 Relapses are less common than in other vasculitic disorders.

 The following findings are associated with a poor prognosis:

-Treatment of PAN depends on the severity of the disease.
-For systemic symptoms but no serious neurologic, renal, GI, or cardiac manifestations, corticosteroids may be sufficient, at least initially.
-For severe disease with neurologic, renal, GI, or cardiac manifestations, cyclophosphamide plus corticosteroids may improve outcome.
+Treatment of polyarteritis nodosa depends on the severity of the disease.
+For systemic symptoms but no serious neurologic, renal, gastrointestinal, or cardiac manifestations, corticosteroids may be sufficient, at least initially.
+For severe disease with neurologic, renal, gastrointestinal, or cardiac manifestations, cyclophosphamide plus corticosteroids may improve outcome.
 For moderate disease, corticosteroids plus methotrexate or azathioprine can be used.
 Hypertension should be treated aggressively.

-Treatment aims at rapidly suppressing inflammation, then eliminating the virus and inducing seroconversion via plasma exchange.
+Treatment is aimed at rapidly suppressing inflammation and eliminating the virus.
 A short course of corticosteroids is used for a few weeks.
-Lamivudine 100 mg po once/day is given for a maximum of 6 mo.
+Lamivudine 100 mg orally once a day is given for a maximum of 6 months.
 A lower dose is used in patients with renal insufficiency.

-Plasma exchanges are scheduled as follows: 3 times/wk for 3 wk, 2 times/wk for 2 wk, and once/wk until hepatitis B e antigen (HBeAg) converts to hepatitis B e antibody (anti-HBe) or until clinical recovery is sustained for 2 to 3 mo.
+Plasma exchanges are sometimes done until the hepatitis B e antigen (HBeAg) converts to hepatitis B e antibody (anti-HBe) or until clinical recovery is sustained for 2 to 3 months.
 Although this approach has not been proved to improve survival when compared with immunosuppressive therapy only, it may reduce the risk of long-term complications of hepatitis B and suppress the side effects of long-term treatment with corticosteroids and immunosuppressants.

-Patients with hepatitis C who develop PAN are treated for hepatitis C.
+Patients with hepatitis C who develop PAN are treated for hepatitis C and for the vasculitis if necessary.

-The kidneys, skin, joints, muscles, peripheral nerves, and GI tract are most often affected.
+The kidneys (not the glomeruli), skin, joints, muscles, peripheral nerves, and gastrointestinal tract are most often affected.

-Suspect PAN if patients have combinations of unexplained fever, arthralgia, subcutaneous nodules, skin ulcers, pain in the abdomen or extremities, new footdrop or wristdrop, or rapidly developing hypertension.
+Suspect polyarteritis nodosa if patients have combinations of unexplained fever, arthralgia, subcutaneous nodules, skin ulcers, pain in the abdomen or extremities, new footdrop or wristdrop, or rapidly developing hypertension.

 Confirm the diagnosis by biopsy or arteriography.

-Renal insufficiency, GI involvement, or neurologic involvement portends a less favorable prognosis.
+Renal insufficiency, gastrointestinal involvement, or neurologic involvement portends a less favorable prognosis.

 Treat with corticosteroids alone or with cyclophosphamide, methotrexate, or azathioprine, depending on disease severity.